The Power of Contrast for Feature Learning: A Theoretical Analysis: Comparison of Self-Supervised Contrastive Learning and Autoencoders/GANs

 \begin{assumption}[Regular Covariance Condition] The condition number of covariance matrix $\Sigma = \diag(\sigma_{1}^2,\cdots,\sigma_{d}^2)$ satisfies $ \kappa := \sigma_{(1)}^{2}/\sigma_{(d)}^{2}<C,$ where $\sigma_{(j)}^2$ represents the $j$-th largest number among $\sigma_{1}^2,\cdots,\sigma_{d}^2$ and $C>0$ is a universal constant. \end{assumption}

-\begin{assumption}[Signal to noise ratio condition] Define the signal to noise ratio $\rho := v / \sigma_{(1)}$, we assume $\rho=\Theta(1)$, implying that the covariance of noise is of the same order as that of the core features. \end{assumption}
+\begin{assumption}[Signal to noise ratio condition] Define the signal-to-noise ratio $\rho := \nu / \sigma_{(1)}$, we assume $\rho=\Theta(1)$, implying that the covariance of noise is of the same order as that of the core features. \end{assumption}